 When Do Traffic Cones Need Replacing?

-As traffic cones are used, they will inevitably become damaged and worn.
-Traffic cones can be worn out or become unusable due to a few reasons, these include;
+Traffic cones can be worn out or become unusable due to a few reasons.
+These include:

-• Being spattered with tarmac or bitumen - This prevents the reflective elements of the cone from working as they should.
-This means you cannot see the cone properly on dark nights, and it also means the coloured section of the cone will not stand out during daylight hours as well as it should.
+• Spatter from tarmac or bitumen: This prevents the reflective elements of the cone from working as they should.
+It means you can't see the cone properly on dark nights, while the coloured section of the cone won't stand out during daylight hours as well as it should.

-• Torn sleeving - much like the above, where contamination prevents the sleeving from working properly, a torn sleeve leaves areas that are not reflective and makes it impossible to pick out the cone visually on dark or overcast days.
+• Torn sleeving: Much like the above, where contamination prevents the sleeving from working properly, a torn sleeve means that areas of the cone are no longer reflective.
+This makes it impossible to pick out the cone visually on dark or overcast days.

-• Deformed or damaged - Should the cone be run over repeatedly, it can be deformed to the point that it no longer stands properly or is unstable and can even lean into the carriageway.
+• Deformed or damaged: Should the cone be run over repeatedly, it can be deformed to the point that it no longer stands properly or is unstable.
+It may even lean into the carriageway.

-• Environmental degradation - As cones spend a lot of their life outside, they can be degraded by the sun, covered in salt and many other contaminants all of which can harm the visual performance of the cone.
+• Environmental degradation: As cones spend a lot of their life outside, they can be degraded by the sun and covered in salt and many other contaminants - all of which can harm the visual performance of the cone.

 Damage to traffic cones can also be a self-perpetuating issue, as a damaged cone is less visible and is therefore more likely to be hit by a vehicle.
-With this in mind, a cone that requires a wash can quickly turn into one that requires replacement if action is not taken promptly.
+With this in mind, a cone that requires a wash can quickly turn into one that requires replacement if you don't take action promptly.

-Even when worn, it is essential that your cones meet the requirements outlined in Chapter 8, Manual (Part 2, page 206), if you intend to use them on public roads.
-Some examples can be seen below;
+It is essential that your cones meet the requirements outlined in Chapter 8, Manual (Part 2, page 206), if you intend to use them on public roads.
+There's a scale of acceptability for the state of traffic cones, as some slightly worn cones are still OK to use.

 1. “Acceptable”

-In this state, the cone is still acceptable for ongoing use, the reflective has no spatter from asphalt or other material, and there are no punctures or tears in the sleeve, although there are some minor surface scuffs and scratches.
+In this state, the cone is still acceptable for ongoing use.
+The reflective section has no spatter from asphalt or other material, and there are no punctures or tears in the sleeve, although there may be some minor surface scuffs and scratches.

 traffic cone in acceptable condition